Dynamic duos: the building blocks of dimensional mechanics: The mechanics of space or time

 Usually $\Psi\simeq\rho g_0$ and the stiffness $\Gamma$ is typically understood as a surface energy, also called `surface-tension'.
 In the context of the wetting of fluids, such length is called the `capillary length'~\cite{PGG2013}.
 This capillary length sets the scale where surface energy and gravity are of comparable influence.
 For instance, for the water-air interface, the typical surface-tension is $\Gamma\simeq 7~10^{-2}$~N/m, the density is $\rho\simeq 10^{3}$~kg/m$^3$, and $g_0\simeq 9.8$~m/s$^2$, such that the capillary length is around 3~mm.
 On the moon, where $g\simeq 1.6$~m/s$^2$, the capillary length of water is more than twice bigger.

 When a drop hangs from a leaf as in Fig.~\ref{fig5}d, it may grow in size only up to the capillary length, after which it will fall.
-Generally, gravitation flattens drops of size larger than $\ell_{\scaleto{\Gamma\Psi}{4pt}}$, while capillarity keeps smaller drops spherical.
-The capillary length also famously influences the shape of a meniscus near an immersed or floating object~\cite{PGG2013}.
+Generally, gravitation flattens drops of size larger than $\ell_{\scaleto{\Gamma\Psi}{4pt}}$, \Maf{forming puddles}, while capillarity keeps smaller drops spherical.
+The capillary length also influences the shape of a meniscus near an immersed or floating object~\cite{PGG2013}.
 Understanding the interplay of gravity and capillarity can actually be used to determine surface-tension, using pendant drop analysis or using capillary rise~\cite{PGG2013}.
-In some of these contexts one may actually use $\ell_{\scaleto{\Sigma\Psi}{4pt}}$.
-For instance, in the case of capillary rise, `Jurin's law' expresses the rise (or fall) height as $\ell\simeq \Sigma/\Psi$, with $\Psi=\rho g$ and a capillary stress $\Sigma\simeq \Gamma/r$, where $r$ is the radius of the capillary.